OpenLMLab/LEval/README.md

 ## Updates of L-Eval
-- 2023.8.14 We have tested some recently released models based on **Llama2** via NTK and PI.
+- 2023.8.17 We have tested some recently released models based on **Llama2** via NTK (LLama2-chat w/o training) [[code]](https://github.com/OpenLMLab/LEval/blob/main/Baselines/llama2-chat-test.py) and PI (vicuna1.5-16k trained on ShareGPT)[[code]](https://github.com/OpenLMLab/LEval/blob/main/Baselines/vicuna-test.py).
 Coursera has been updated to improve the difficulty and please download the newest version.
 We're sorry for the inconvenience.
+We are also annotating a new code test set and the results for LLama2 model and the new dataset will be released soon.
 - 2023.8.4  The [leaderboard](https://l-eval.github.io) is ready now 🎉
-- 2023.8.1  We've tested more models, including GPT4, vicuna, and Llama2-13B, and updated the results for Turbo-16k by incorporating length instructions to reduce length biases in open-ended tasks.
-The previously released Turbo-16k did not include this feature, and its performance was slightly lower than that of the current version.
-Please **replace** the turbo-16k predicted files with new files committed on 2023.8.1.
 - 2023.8.1  Predictions of LCLMs tested in this paper are available [here](https://drive.google.com/drive/folders/1pPbIXw0eRD_XZVMixZL4BG_SrMwFH3SH?usp=sharing) and judgements from gpt4 are available [here](https://drive.google.com/drive/folders/1bUGs-2isRLaY5xCz8k3mkKDArX6WxX0u?usp=sharing).
 We hope these can help researchers analyze different models and metrics.
 We also add a related work section discussing other long sequences benchmarks.